verycourt/Classification__Exo-Planets/README.md

 # Spark-project
-Shell command used to compile, at the build.sbt level:\n sbt assembly
+Shell command used to compile, at the build.sbt level:

+sbt assembly

 Shell command used to execute the code, at the spark-2.0.0-bin-hadoop2.6/bin/ level: